microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 7: Add Keyword dictionary</figcaption>
 </figure>

-Provide a name for the Lexicon/keyword dictonary and click **done**.
+Provide a name for the Lexicon/keyword dictionary and click **done**.

 !!!
 Note "This is the minimum requirements for a custom SIT but as mentioned above you might want to provide other supporting elements and conditions to cut down on the false positives."

 <figure>
     <img src="../../playbooks/img/fsi/picture8.png" align="left"/>
-    <figcaption>Figure 8: New pattern with custom dictonary</figcaption>
+    <figcaption>Figure 8: New pattern with custom dictionary</figcaption>
 </figure>

 Once you are complete with your pattern click **Create**.
 If you would like you can add additional patterns to this sensitive info type (SIT) for example you might have a Low, Medium and High pattern in the same SIT.
 Your low might be just find a keyword while a High is finding a keyword with supporting elements.